didi Rugby’s wonderful ambassadors share our passion for getting children involved in the sport of rugby.

-We are very proud to have a fantastic line up of sporting professionals that endorse the didi Rugby program.
+We are very proud to have such a large group of sporting professionals endorsing our didi Rugby programme.

 HARRY ELLIS (Born May 17, 1982)